Dare Devils and Nature Lovers

 • Best water is from bubbling springs after rain or snowmelt

 • Major rivers are often contaminated

 • Streams may be contaminated even in the cold of winter

-• Dig a hole near a stream and it fills up with filtered water
+• Dig a hole near a stream, it fills with filtered water

 • Filter, treat, or boil water, unless an absolute emergency

 • Boil 3-5 minutes +1 min/1,000 ft above sea level

 • Purifying additives need more time to treat cold water

 • Kill bacteria, viruses: 5 drops 2% Tincture iodine/liter water

 • Water filters freeze, seals crack.
 Drain, keep filters warm